christen-reinhart/ops-reading-notes/ops-401/401Journal/401PersonalRetro.md

 ## Describe at least one difficulty you faced during project week and how you dealt with it.
 This difficulty could be technical in nature, or interpersonal.

 - It was particularly hard getting the agents installed on the Windows and Linux EC2 instances.
 After getting them installed I had to set up the role and permissions then assign it to the instances.
 Once this was finished and running in the background I had to figure out a way to demonstrate the service for the presentation.
 It worked out in the end using the RDP and powershell showing the service was running.
-Then utilizing the addition data going to cloud watch I was able to create a widget on the dashboard and assign a good visual representation during the demonstration.
+Then utilizing the additional data going to cloud watch I was able to create a widget on the dashboard and assign a good visual representation during the demonstration.

 ## Describe at least one surprising success or failure you experienced during the week.